livegnik/2way-poc-design/02-architecture/managers/06-acl-manager.md

 This specification defines authorization logic only.
 It does not define authentication, identity verification, graph mutation semantics, persistence, sync selection, transport behavior, encryption, signature verification, or logging implementation.
 Those concerns are handled by other protocol specifications such as `01-protocol/05-keys-and-identity.md`, `01-protocol/03-serialization-and-envelopes.md`, and `01-protocol/07-sync-and-consistency.md`.

+This specification consumes the protocol contracts defined in:
+* `01-protocol/00-protocol-overview.md`
+* `01-protocol/01-identifiers-and-namespaces.md`
+* `01-protocol/02-object-model.md`
+* `01-protocol/03-serialization-and-envelopes.md`
+* `01-protocol/05-keys-and-identity.md`
+* `01-protocol/06-access-control-model.md`
+* `01-protocol/07-sync-and-consistency.md`
+* `01-protocol/09-errors-and-failure-modes.md`

+Those files remain normative for all behaviors described here.

 ## 2. Responsibilities and boundaries

 This specification is responsible for the following

-* Acting as the single authorization authority for all read and write access to graph objects, as mandated in `01-protocol/00-protocol-overview.md`.
+* Acting as the single authorization authority for all read and write access to graph objects, as mandated in `01-protocol/00-protocol-overview.md` and restated in `01-protocol/06-access-control-model.md`.
-* Evaluating access decisions for all graph operations, including create, read, update, and delete, matching `01-protocol/06-access-control-model.md`.
+* Evaluating access decisions for all graph operations, including create, read, update, and delete, matching the supervised operation ordering in `01-protocol/03-serialization-and-envelopes.md` and the access layers in `01-protocol/06-access-control-model.md`.
 * Enforcing authorization consistently for:
   * Local frontend requests.
   * Backend system services.